alexonemore/atc/README.md

 ATC is a high quality, visual, open source tool for thermodynamic calculations and visualization of phase diagrams.

+The presentation with detailed description and examples is available at the [link](https://drive.google.com/file/d/1X3msoFNGsCIopT3qIVzpQNqci6pdvrWE/view?usp=share_link).

 ## __Requirements__

-Windows 10 and above or Linux.
+Windows 7 and above or Linux.

 ## __Features and detailed description__